Using product details

 }

-If two parts or products originate from two different manufacturers, then each must have its own MPN.
-These identifiers are especially relevant for automotive and consumer electronics, due to the numerous parts in these complex products.
+If two parts or products originate from two different manufacturers, each must have its own MPN.
+Due to the numerous parts in these complex products, these identifiers are especially relevant for automotive and consumer electronics.